jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

     If you don't require the user pods to schedule on their dedicated node, you may fill up the nodes where the other software runs.
-This can cause a `helm upgrade` command to fail because you may have run out of resources for non-user pods that cannot schedule on the autoscaling node pool as they need during a rolling update for example.
+This can cause a `helm upgrade` command to fail.
+For example, you may have run out of resources for non-user pods that cannot schedule on the autoscaling node pool as they need during a rolling update.

-    The default setting is to make user pods *prefer* schedule on nodes with the `hub.jupyter.org/node-purpose=user` label, but you can also make it *require* to do so using the configuration below.
+    The default setting is to make user pods *prefer* to be scheduled on nodes with the `hub.jupyter.org/node-purpose=user` label, but you can also make it *required* using the configuration below.

     ```yaml
     scheduling:
       userPods:
         nodeAffinity:
+          # matchNodePurpos valid options: ignore, prefer (the default), require
           matchNodePurpose: require
     ```